 Are You on the Right Path?

 You read that right.
 We were not even ON the path to begin with!
+No wonder we were having so much trouble!

-Of course it was a huge relief when we were back on the right trail and had confidence that we were headed in the right direction.
+Of course, it was a huge relief when we were back on the right trail and had confidence that we were headed in the right direction.
 Later that day at home, it dawned on me how parallel this was to what we do to ourselves at work: We slog along down a certain road, struggling, looking for direction, pulling ourselves out of the weeds, investing time and energy, and then … sometimes … we’re not even on the right path!

 It made me think of all the times I’ve had to stop myself and ask, “Am I spending my time solving the BEST problem right now?”
 Because if I’m not, I know I need to change course.
 I need to find the path—often just a few feet away—that will get me where I want to go.
-I need to spend my time using my highest, best thinking and problem-solving skills.
+I need to spend my time using my highest, best thinking, and problem-solving skills.
 And so do you.

 As a business owner, YOU are leading the way.
 You can work hard here or there or somewhere in between.
 You can devote time to this project or that one; put energy into this strategy or that one.
 But if you work hard down the wrong path, you are wasting precious resources.
-Friends, don’t scratch yourself up in unnecessary weeds!
+Friends, don’t scratch yourself up in the weeds!

 The work I had been doing on the wrong bike path wasn’t doing me any good.
 I worked harder, but all I was doing was hustling the wrong way.
-If I hadn’t stopped and raised my own awareness, moving over to the RIGHT path, I would’ve kept going the way-of-no-results.
+If I hadn’t stopped and raised my own awareness, moving over to the RIGHT path, I would’ve kept going the way of no results.

 So, how do you make sure you’re headed in the right direction?
 You check in with your vision.
 You reflect on your calling as a leader.
 You look at the big-picture work; your why for your company.
 You should be solving problems and tackling projects that reach for the fulfillment of those intentions.
 If what you’re working on doesn’t answer those outcomes loud and clear, it’s time to shift over.
 Get on the clearer path.